Finance & Tax Consultants

 Educational Awareness

 Another crucial aspect is the anticipated increase in educational resources aimed at potential SMSF investors.
-Stronger educational awareness regarding the benefits and risks associated with SMSF property investment will empower more Australians to utilize this strategy effectively.
+As Moneysmart notes, SMSF property loans often carry higher interest rates and fees than standard loans, and stronger awareness of these costs and the current borrowing rules will help more Australians use the strategy effectively.

 Why Property Stands as a Reliable Wealth-Building Vehicle